OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Filters
 -------
 The attributes described here indicate which filters are visible to select resources.
-The following atributes must be nested in an ``filters`` tag.
+The following atributes must be nested in a ``filters`` tag.

 +---------------------------+---------------------------------------------------------------------------+
 | Attribute                 | Description                                                               |